sandravergara/invoice/README.md

 # invoice

-Chaincode and rest/json based node.js application
+**Chaincode and rest/json based node.js application**

-Creating Invoice using Hyperledger Fabric | Mandatory
+**Creating Invoice using Hyperledger Fabric | Mandatory**

-GO Version: go version go1.11.5 linux/amd64
+**GO Version**: go version go1.11.5 linux/amd64
-OS: Ubuntu 18.04 LTS
+**OS**: Ubuntu 18.04 LTS

 Installing the prerequisites

-Step 1
+**Step 1**

-Download Go Language in this link https://golang.org/doc/install  and follow the step by step installation.
+1. Download Go Language in this link https://golang.org/doc/install  and follow the step by step installation.
-Set your gopath by opening the terminal and run echo $GOPATH
+2. Set your gopath by opening the terminal and run echo $GOPATH

 Step 2

-Clone this repository by running git clone https://github.com/ssvergara/invoice.git Open the Fabcar folder and copy all the files except the node modules Create a folder named Fabcar under fabric-samples/  and paste the files we copied earlier.
+1. Clone this repository by running git clone https://github.com/ssvergara/invoice.git
+2. Open the Fabcar folder and copy all the files except the node modules
+3. Create a folder named Fabcar under fabric-samples/  and paste the files we copied earlier.

 Output